 - Water causes significant damage, particularly in the bead-breaker cylinders inside of the Tyre machines.
 Water will quickly cause internal corrosion and seal failures leading to improper performance, repair costs and downtime.
 This can cause rejection on warranty claims.

 - Water prevents proper operation of the locks on vehicle lifts especially in winter months where the water can freeze.
 This could become a health and safety risk.

 At Original AVG our dedicated team have created a solution that addresses the problems that tyre shops have been having with their compressed air lines.

 Original AVG have designed and manufactured the EXPEL filter.
-This easy to fit unit continuously removes ALL liquids from compressed air systems, as well as solids down to 1 micron and the internals of the filter never need changing.
+This easy to fit air compressor inline filter continuously removes ALL liquids from compressed air systems, as well as solids down to 1 micron and the internals of the filter never need changing.
 The result is no more equipment failure or downtime because of wet and/or dirty air.